-Construction has begun on this project, and the new Branch will open to the public in 2013.
-West Branch will be a brand new, brighter, more inviting building, creating a safe haven from the clamor of life along University Ave. and allowing for:
+Construction is now completed on West!
+The new Branch is open to public.
+West Branch is now a brand new, brighter, more inviting building, creating a safe haven from the clamor of life along University Ave. and allowing for:

 - More space and better accessibility for library programs.

 - Greater visibility to residents not yet making use of this neighborhood resource, including the Indian and Latino populations that live and work nearby.

 - Improved space for the Berkeley Reads adult literacy program—one of the touchstones of this branch.

 The new West Branch is one of the first Net-Zero Energy U.S. libraries.
 Rooftop solar panels, connected to the electric utility grid, will produce more energy over the course of a typical year than is required by the building to operate.
 The result: significant financial savings and a zero carbon footprint. (watch a video about the Net-Zero Energy plans for West Branch)